 JobsOhio Loan and Grant Programs: JobsOhio focuses its efforts on nine industry sectors that drive Ohio’s economy.
 These include: Advanced Manufacturing, Aerospace and Aviation, Agribusiness and Food Processing, Automotive, Biohealth, Energy, Financial Services, Information Technology, Polymers and Chemicals and Business Functions.
 It is funded with the profits from the State¹s wholesale liquor enterprise.
 This source provides dedicated, flexible and sustainable funding to support Ohio business growth and job creation.
 Program decisions are based on a number of project factors, including but not limited to job creation, additional payroll, fixed-asset investment commitment, project return on investment and project location.
 Information regarding these programs can be found at https://www.jobsohio.com/services-and-incentives-ohio/.

 - JobsOhio Economic Development Grant: The JobsOhio Economic Development Grant was created to promote economic development, business expansion, and job creation by providing funding for eligible projects in the State of Ohio.

-- JobsOhio Growth Fund Loan: The JobsOhio Growth Fund provides capital for expansion projects to companies that have limited access to capital and funding from conventional, private sources of financing.
-JobsOhio will consider loans to companies that are in the growth, established or expansion stage, and that have generated revenues through a proven business plan.
+- JobsOhio Growth Fund: The JobsOhio Growth Fund provides capital for expansion projects to companies that have limited access to funding from conventional and private source funding.

 - JobsOhio Research & Development Grant: The JobsOhio Research and Development Grant facilitates the creation of corporate Research and Development centers in Ohio to support the development and commercialization of emerging technologies and products.